leif-gh/RepData_PeerAssessment1/PA1_template.md

 ## 6 2.0943396 2012-10-01       25
 ```

 Histogram of the total number of steps per day during the two month period.
-Missing values filled in.
+Missing values are filled in.
 Compare with histogram shown earlier reflecting the case where the missing values are removed (i.e. not substituted).

 ```r
 ## Number of steps each day and calculation of mean and median of steps per day with missing